Genomicsplc/variantkey/README.md

         |
         LSB
     ```
     The chromosome is encoded as unsigned integer number: 1 to 22, X=23, Y=24, MT=25, NA=0.
-    This section is 5 bit long, so it can store up to 2<sup>5</sup>=32 symbols, enough to contain the required 26 chromosome symbols.
+    This section is 5 bit long, so it can store up to 2<sup>5</sup>=32 symbols, enough to contain the required 26 canonical chromosome symbols.
     The largest value is: 25 dec = 19 hex = 11001 bin.
+    Values from 26 to 31 are currently reserved.
+They will be used to indicate 6 alternative modes to interpret the remaining 59 bit.
+For instance, one of these values can be used to indicate the encoding of variants that occurs in non-canonical contigs.

 * **`POS`**     : 28 bit for the reference position (`POS`), with the first nucleotide having position 0.

     ```